 Museo Dolores Olmedo Patiño

 This museum houses a large selection of both Frida Kahlo and Diego Rivera's work.
-Located in the home of Dolores Olmedo Patiño, who at one time posed for Diego Rivera, and later became his mistress and an important patron.
+Located in the former home of Dolores Olmedo Patiño, who at one time posed for Diego Rivera, and later became his mistress and an important patron.